Sonicbasedrop/f1-the-memory-game/README.md

 * [Credits](#Credits)
 * [Acknowledgements](#Acknowledgements)

-# Milestone 1
+# Milestone 2

 ## Purpose
 ----
-Purpose
-This Website was created for the sole purpose of completing the first Milestone Project for the Code Institute’s Full Stack Developer course.
-It was built using the knowledge gained from the HTML, CSS and User Centric Design modules.
+  This memory game was created for the sole purpose of completing the Milestone 2 Project for the Code Institute’s Full Stack Developer course.
+It was built using the knowledge gained from the HTML, CSS and JavaScript (User Centric Design / interactive frontend development modules).
 A full list of technologies used can be found in the technologies section of this document.

 A live version of website can be found [here](https://sonicbasedrop.github.io/ms1-core-athletics/index.html)